algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 ![](../img/search-relative.svg)

-The cliffs in the beginning are because the running time of `std::lower_bound` grows smoothly with the array size, while the for an S+ tree it is locally flat and increases in discrete steps when a new layer needs to be added.
+The cliffs at the beginning of the graph are because the running time of `std::lower_bound` grows smoothly with the array size, while for an S+ tree, it is locally flat and increases in discrete steps when a new layer needs to be added.

-One huge asterisk we haven't discussed is that what we are measuring is not real latency, but the *reciprocal throughput* — the total time it takes to execute a lot of queries divided by the number of queries:
+One important asterisk we haven't discussed is that what we are measuring is not real latency, but the *reciprocal throughput* — the total time it takes to execute a lot of queries divided by the number of queries:

 ```c++
 clock_t start = clock();